-2. That the existing Bush Fire Emergency Management Plan be reviewed and, where necessary upgraded to comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan.
+2. That the existing Bush Fire Emergency Management Plan be reviewed and, where necessary upgraded to include these new buildings and comply with the NSW RFS document A Guide to Developing a Bush Fire Emergency Management and Evacuation Plan.

-9.3 Construction
+9.3Construction

-- 3. That the proposed new demountable is to be constructed in accordance with section 3 and 5 BAL 12.5 of AS 3959 2018 Construction of buildings in bushfire prone areas and the additional requirements detailed within section 7.5.2 of Planning for Bush Fire Protection 2019. - 4.
+- 3. That the proposed new demountable buildings are to be constructed in accordance with section 3 and 5 BAL 12.5 of AS 3959 2018 Construction of buildings in bushfire prone areas and the additional requirements detailed within section 7.5.2 of Planning for Bush Fire Protection 2019. - 4.
 That any new fencing is required to be of hardwoods or non-combustible materials, except where it is within 6 metres of a building where it should be made from non-combustible materials only.